 Key Contributions

-• Proposes the broader category of deceptive online networks, encompassing both politically motivated CIB and financially motivated operations (FMOs) that produce political content.
+• Introduces the umbrella concept of deceptive online networks, spanning both politically and financially motivated identity-deception operations.

-• First platform-wide measurement of actual exposure (not engagement proxies) to coordinated deceptive networks during a major US election.
+• First large-scale measurement of actual exposure (rather than engagement proxies) to deceptive networks across an entire major platform’s user base during a US election.

 • Releases a de-identified dataset via the Social Media Archive (SOMAR/ICPSR).